Ghifari160/CommonMark-Test-Viewer/README.md

     commonmark-test-viewer>

-## Contributing
-You may contribute to this tool by submitting a pull request.
-Please note that the development of this tool requires the dependencies as listed below.

-### Package managers
-The dependencies required by this tool can be easily acquired through package managers.

-#### Install on macOS
-The preferred package manager on macOS is [Homebrew].
-You can install it by running the following command

-    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Verify Homebrew by running the following command

-    brew -v

-The versions should be, at least, as follows

-    Homebrew 1.8.6
-    Homebrew/homebrew-core (git revision 304df; last commit 2018-12-23)

-### Git
-[Git] is the preferred way to clone the repositories of this tool and the CommonMark project.
-It is preinstalled on most operating systems.
-This section is provided for edge cases where Git is, somehow, not installed by the base operating system (I'm looking at you, Windows).

-#### Install on macOS
-The preferred way to install Git on macOS is through Homebrew.

-    brew install git

-Verify Git by running the following command

-    git --version

-The output should be similar as follows (any version works fine).

-    git version 2.20.1

-### Node.js
-This tool is developed on [Node.js] v11.5.0.
-Check your version of Node.js by running `node -v`.
-If you have the right version of Node.js, you may continue to the next step.

-#### Install on macOS
-The preferred way to install Node.js on macOS is through Homebrew.

-    brew install node

-Verify Node.js and npm by running the following command

-    node -v && npm -v

-The versions should be, at least, as follows

-    v11.5.0
-    6.5.0

-### Python 3
-The CommonMark test suite runs on Python 3.
-This tool is developed on `spec_tests.py` running on Python v3.7.1.
-Check your version of Python by running `python3 --version`.
-If you have the right version of Python, you may continue to the next step.

-#### Install on macOS
-The preferred way to install Python on macOS is through Homebrew.

-    brew install python3

-Verify Python by running the following command

-    python3 --version

-The version should be, at least, as follows

-    Python 3.7.1

 ## Troubleshooting
 This section provides guidance on some common errors.
 The section is in no way a complete list.